 Initiatives for raising awareness about organic selective collections are implemented in collaboration with schools and other groups of social community.

-The starting point was the city plan to separate the organic fraction to make compost.
-The initiative is ongoing today.
+The starting point was the city plan to separate the organic fraction to make compost for agricultural purposes.

-Throughout the year, several initiatives are announced and implemented, compost bags are distributed and information is provided in the streets and at other social points.
+1. Bags of compost are distributed and information is provided in the streets and at other social points.